arnavgautam/TreeHacks2015/HOLs/HOL-FederatedAuthWebRole/HOL.md

 	>**Note:** The default authentication page presented by local STS.
 Note the address bar: the STS still runs on the local IIS.

-1. The STS issues the token and redirects to the Web Role application hosted in the Windows Azure compute emulator; WIF validates the token and grants the user access to the site.
+1. The STS issues the token and redirects to the Web Role application hosted in the Microsoft Azure compute emulator; WIF validates the token and grants the user access to the site.
 The red address bar once again indicates that the certificate you are using is already the one you will use in the cloud, hence the subject does not correspond to the URL shown in the browser.
 Close the browser and go back to Visual Studio.

 	![Running Web application](images/running-web-application.png?raw=true "Running Web application")

-	> **Note:** The web application hosted in the Windows Azure compute emulator successfully authenticated the user, and correctly processed the incoming token as shown on the page.
-The address bar is red, as expected for applications in the Windows Azure compute emulator.
+	> **Note:** The web application hosted in the Microsoft Azure compute emulator successfully authenticated the user, and correctly processed the incoming token as shown on the page.
+The address bar is red, as expected for applications in the Microsoft Azure compute emulator.

 <a name="Ex1Task5"></a>
 #### Task 5 - Publishing CloudFabrikamAir in the Cloud and Testing it in Staging and Production ####

-Now that you verified that the application works as expected in the Windows Azure compute emulator, you are ready to deploy it to the cloud and test it there.
+Now that you verified that the application works as expected in the Microsoft Azure compute emulator, you are ready to deploy it to the cloud and test it there.

 ![Cloud Deployment](images/exercise-summary.png?raw=true "Cloud Deployment")